akjamie/akjamie-blog/content/post/2022-07-09-redis-cluster-01.md

 What if both master and it's slaves are down, then depends on the config value of <span style='color:red'> cluster-require-full-coverage </span>, if yes, then whole custer cannot work; if no, then only the hash slots of the unavailable master cannot work.

+# Pros and Cons
+pros:
+- High Performance, promises the same level or performance as standalone Redis deployments.
+- High Availability, supports the standard Redis master-replica configuration
+- Horizontal & Vertical Scalability

+cons:
+- Requires Client Support
+- limited multi-key related operations are supported as multi-key operations are supported only when all the keys in a single operation belong to the same slot.
+- lua is not supported

 # Refference articles
 https://redis.io/docs/reference/cluster-spec/